Here We Go Again (Ray Charles song): Original version

 In November 1959, after twelve years as a professional musician, Ray Charles signed with ABC Records, following the expiration of his Atlantic Records contract.
 According to Will Friedwald in A Biographical Guide to the Great Jazz and Pop Singers, "His first four ABC albums were all primarily devoted to standards..."
 In the 1960s, he experienced crossover success with both rhythm and blues and country music.
 Because Charles was signed to ABC as a rhythm and blues singer, he decided to wait until his contract was up for its three-year renewal before experimenting with country music, although he wanted to do so sooner.
 With the assistance of ABC executive Sid Feller, he gathered a set of country songs to record, despite the wishes of ABC.
 The release of his 1962 country albums Modern Sounds in Country and Western Music and its follow-up Modern Sounds in Country and Western Music, Vol. 2 broadened the appeal of his music to the mainstream.
 At this point, Charles began to appeal more to a white audience.
-In 1962 he founded his own record label, Tangerine Records, which ABC-Paramount promoted and distributed.
+In 1962 he founded his own record label, Tangerine Records, which ABC-Paramount Records promoted and distributed.

 "Here We Go Again" was recorded during a phase in Charles' career when he was focused on performing country music.
 Thus, "Here We Go Again" was a country music song released by the Tangerine label ABC-Paramount, but performed in Charles' rhythm and blues style.
 However, his works did not bear the Tangerine label until 1968.
 Feller left ABC in 1965, but he returned to arrange Charles' 1967 album, Ray Charles Invites You to Listen.
 Joe Adams produced and engineered the album, which included "Here We Go Again".

-First released by Charles in 1967, "Here We Go Again" was written by Lanier and Steagall and published by the Dirk Music Company.
+First released by Charles in 1967, "Here We Go Again" was written by Don Lanier and Rod Steagall and published by the Dirk Music Company.
 Charles recorded it at RPM International Studios, Los Angeles, and the song was listed as the sixth of ten tracks on Ray Charles Invites You to Listen.
 Starting in 1987, it was included in numerous greatest hits and compilation albums.
 When Modern Sounds in Country and Western Music was reissued in 1988, the song was added as a bonus track.
 It was also included on the 1988 album Ray Charles Anthology.

 Composition

 According to the sheet music published by Dirk Music, "Here We Go Again" is set in 12/8 time with a slow shuffle tempo of sixty-nine beats per minute.
 The song is written in the key of B♭ major.
 It is primarily a country song, but contains gospel influences.
-According to Matthew Greenwald of Allmusic, "'Here We Go Again' is a soulful ballad in the Southern blues tradition.
+According to Matthew Greenwald of AllMusic, "'Here We Go Again' is a soulful ballad in the Southern blues tradition.
 Lyrically, it has a resignation and pain that makes the blues, simply, what it is.
 The recording has a simple and sterling gospel arrangement and, in retrospect, is one of Charles' finer attempts in the studio from the 1960s."